 By obtaining different narratives of their experiences I became aware that we also construct ourselves through narratives: Identity emerges from this process of narrative and from the communication with the other that narrative makes possible.
-Through fictionalizing the narratives shared during the conversations I attempted to tell stories about the instability of identity.
+Through fictionalizing the narratives, which were generously shared with me, I attempted to tell stories about the instability of identity.

 These stories, which I told again and again but with slight changes, were presented in the form of a book or more precisely the inside of a book: The uncovered, glue-bound section of pages numbered 309 to 422 appear to be excised from a complete, bound novel.
 By engaging in Somewhere between Desire and Waiting the readers ideally write themselves into it, becoming thus a part of an ongoing process of the construction of narration and identity.

 Somewhere between Desire and Waiting was distributed in different hotels on bedside tables suggesting that they might have been forgotten, in trains on tables where newspapers were waiting for the next reader and in small, selected book shops such as ART METROPOLE.